docQodly/docs/docs/language/string.md

 To modify this functioning, you can pass:

-* (*`first syntax -`* * *`parameter`*) the asterisk * as the last parameter.
-In this case, comparisons will be based on character codes.
-You must pass the * parameter:
+* first syntax (`*` parameter): In this case, comparisons will be based on character codes.
+You must pass the `*` parameter:
-	* If you want to take special characters into account, used for example as delimiters (`Char`(1), etc.),
+	* If you want to take special characters into account, used for example as delimiters (`Char(1)`, etc.)
-	* If the evaluation of characters must be case sensitive and take accented characters into account (a#A, a#à and so on).
+	* If the evaluation of characters must be case sensitive and take accented characters into account (`a#A`, `a#à` and so on).
 Note that in this mode, the evaluation does not handle variations in the way words are written.

 		:::note

-		In certain cases, using the * parameter can significantly accelerate the execution of the command.
+		In certain cases, using the `*` parameter can significantly accelerate the execution of the command.

 		:::

-* (*`second syntax`* - *`options parameter`*) one or a combination of the following constants:
+* second syntax (`options` parameter): one or a combination of the following constants:

 |Constant|Value|Comment|
 |:----|:----|:----|